CSE404-Group1/kom_e_kinun_api/readme.md

 		"is_premium" : false
 	}

-if the response is empty or error free, you should have a new entry on your `user` table.
+if successful a new entry in user table will be created and server will response the user details json

 ### Login